vlada-jerkovic/Benchmark-GO-vs-RUST/README.md

 ## ✅ Summary:
 Rust beats Go both in raw single-thread performance and in multi-thread scalability.
-For your benchmark, Rust with 20 workers runs about 22% faster overall than Go (1.74B vs 1.42B iterations/sec).
+For this benchmark, Rust with 20 workers runs about 22% faster overall than Go (1.74B vs 1.42B iterations/sec).